-In my youth I had a hairdresser Erik that I was very fond of.
-He didn’t say too much, but he said the right things and he had the ability to find a haircut that suited me.
+In my youth, I had a hairdresser Erik that I was very fond of.
+He didn’t say too much, but he said the right things, and he could find a haircut that suited me.
 I felt very treasured in his presence as he was able to listen and put questions – though not too many.
-I think I have an ability to connect with people when I have them in a dialogue.
+I think I can connect with people when I have them in a dialogue.

-As I came there in the seventies and the eighties I noticed a growing amount of old dolls and a doll’s house on the old mantelpiece.
+As I came here in the seventies and the eighties I noticed a growing amount of old dolls and a doll’s house on the old mantelpiece.
 He had an interest in collecting these things, but he didn’t mention too much about it.
-I thought it was very special that he, a young man, was a doll collector.
-When I got married the first time he travelled to my childhood’s home and did my hair and put the veil on – a very personal thing to do.
+I thought it was exceptional that he, a young man, was a doll collector.
+When I got married the first time, he travelled to the home of my childhood and did my hair and put the veil on – a very personal thing to do.

 Since then twenty years have gone by and having retired I have taken up the interest of collecting old dolls and doll’s prams or baby carriages.
 Somehow these things are very precious to me and represent the dreams of my childhood where I had an outspoken longing for baby dolls.

 Last April I wanted to see Toy Museum in Copenhagen called Olga’s Lyst.
 It was not easy to get in contact with the owner.
-At last the phone was taken and the voice told me that it was not open the day I was in Copenhagen.
+At last, the phone was answered, and the voice told me that it was not open the day I was in Copenhagen.
 A little later the same voice asked me:

 “When can you come”?
 I said at three o’clock!